 What’s the Best Way to Get Iodine?

 Iodine is available naturally through food sources or as a supplement.
-Although it’s recommended you follow an organic, iodine-rich diet, some circumstances require you take iodine supplements at higher.
+Although it’s recommended you follow an organic, iodine-rich diet, some circumstances require you take iodine supplements.

 Best Food Sources of Iodine